Recipes from Italy

 bechamel recipe step 2

-Step 2) – Turn off the heat.
-Slowly pour the hot milk over the roux, stirring well with a whisk to prevent lumps from forming.
+Step 2) - Slowly pour the warm milk over the roux, stirring well with a whisk to prevent lumps from forming.

-Continue stirring until you reach a fairly thick consistency (about 10 to 15 minutes).
+Continue stirring and cook until you reach a fairly thick consistency (about 10 to 15 minutes).

 The sauce is ready when it sticks to the back of a wooden spoon.
 Finally, taste and add a pinch of fine salt to taste.